-The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's initial series of compounds, including EPI-506.
+The British Columbia Cancer Agency ("BCCA") and the University of British Columbia ("UBC") are joint owners of the intellectual property that constitutes the Company's initial series of compounds, which include EPI-002 and EPI-506.
 The Company licensed the original EPI-family of drugs from UBC and the BCCA.
 The Company is party to a license agreement with the BCCA and UBC dated December 22, 2010, as amended (the "License Agreement"), which provides the Company with exclusive world-wide rights to the issued patents and patent applications in respect of the EPI-series compounds, including the next generation Aniten compounds.

-The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI and Aniten structural classes, with 18 patent families filed, covering different structural motifs/analogues.
+The Company believes that it has developed a strong and defensive intellectual property position for multiple EPI and Aniten structural classes, with 14 active patent families, covering different structural motifs/analogues.

-Patent applications are pending in the United States and in contracting states to the Patent Cooperation Treaty ("PCT") for the Aniten next-generation NTD inhibitors, with expiry between 2034-2038.
+Patent applications are pending in the United States and in contracting states to the Patent Cooperation Treaty for the Aniten next-generation NTD inhibitors, with expiry between 2037-2039.